freeCodeCamp/guide/src/pages/developer-tools/docker/index.md

 ---
 title: Docker
 ---
-## Docker
+[logo]: https://www.docker.com/sites/default/files/Whale%20Logo332_5.png "Docker"

 Docker is an open-source software aimed at facilitating application deployment.
 It offers the possibility to build containers, including an operating system, libraries and all you need to run your application.
 Therefore, your application can then be deployed on any machine.
 Its lightweight structure enables you to run several containers on the same machine.

-Similar to Github, DockerHub offers a wide variety of images (Ubuntu and others), on which containers are built.

-### See also
-- Docker Compose : to create and manage several containers at the same time.

-#### More Information:
-You can find plenty of informations in the following sites :
-- <a href='https://www.docker.com/' target='_blank' rel='nofollow'>Docker website</a>
-- <a href='https://docs.docker.com/' target='_blank' rel='nofollow'>Docker docs</a>
-- <a href='https://hub.docker.com/' target='_blank' rel='nofollow'>DockerHub</a>
-[logo]: https://www.docker.com/sites/default/files/Whale%20Logo332_5.png "Docker"

-## Docker

-Docker is an open source project to automate the dployment of any software applications inside containers.
 A container image is a lightwieght, stand-alone, execuateble package of a piece of software that includes everything need to run it.

 Docker is available for both Windows and Linux environment.
 Docker container running on a single machine share that machine's oprating system kernel.
 Docker container isolates applications from one another.
+Similar to Github, DockerHub offers a wide variety of images (Ubuntu and others), on which containers are built.

 ### Container Vs. Virtual Machines